Waterfowl Hunting Methods

 A hunter MAY hunt any migratory game bird:

-- over standing crops, standing flooded crops and flooded harvested crops;
+- over standing crops, standing flooded crops and flooded harvest crops;

 - at any time over natural vegetation that has been manipulated.
 Natural vegetation does not include planted millet.
 However, planted millet that grows on its own in subsequent years after the planting is considered natural vegetation;